Blackstone Griddle 101

 Hey, I'm Johnny!

-My first job out of college was running a diner, where I learned how to cook on a griddle.
-When COVID hit, I bought a griddle for myself and started making YouTube videos.
-Five years and 18 million views later, I now teach griddling full time.
-I help everyday folks get the most out of their Blackstone by keeping it simple, beginner-friendly, and real.
-These aren’t viral recipes—just the kind of food you'd actually make for your family.
+My first job out of college was running a diner, where I learned the art of cooking on a griddle.
+When COVID hit, I bought a Blackstone griddle for myself and started sharing my passion on YouTube.
+Five years, 250 videos, and nearly 20 million views later, I now teach griddling full-time.
+My goal?
+To help everyday folks get the most out of their Blackstone by keeping it simple, beginner-friendly, and real.
+These aren’t viral recipes—just the kind of food you'd actually make for your family

 More about me